 In addition to the Fo/F1 core complex proteins there are several regulatory, assembly, and associated proteins that are fundamental to the synthesis of ATP by ATP synthase.
 During the normal process of mitochondrial respiration (oxidative phosphorylation) there is a high proton-motive force (strong proton gradient across the inner mitochodrial membrane) that favors ATP synthesis.
 Under conditions of compromised mitochondrial function, the proton-motive force falls below the threshold required for ATP synthesis and the activity of ATP synthase can actually reverse such that it hydrolyzes ATP to pump protons back into the inner membrane space.
 Since depletion of ATP can result in cell death there must be a mechanism to prevent excess reverse activity of ATP synthase.
 The regulatory function is carried out by the associated protein identified as inhibitor protein, IF1.
 The function of IF1 to inhibit ATP aynthase activity operates in a pH-dependent manner, being most active at a pH below 6.5.
 The activity of IF1 protects cells during periods of ischemia where O2 levels fall leading to a reduced proton gradient.
 IF1 functions as a homodimer which binds to two ATP synthase complexes through interactions with the F1 β and γ subunits.
 Another important ATP synthase regulatory protein is called factor B. Factor B interacts with the Fo complex on the matrix side of the inner mitochondrial membrane.
 The function of factor B is to block leaking of protons across the inner mitochondrial membrane.
 The ATP synthase assembly factors ATP11 and ATP12 are required to protect the hydrophobic surfaces of the unassembled α and γ subunits of the F1 complex, preventing them from aggregating within the mitochondrial matrix.
 Another ATP synthase associated protein is called TMEM70 (transmembrane protein 70) which maintains the normal activity level of ATP synthase.

-For each pair of electrons originating from NADH, 3 equivalents of ATP are synthesized, requiring 22.4 kcal of energy.
+For each pair of electrons originating from NADH, three (precise measurements demonstrate that it is approximately 2.5) moles of ATP are synthesized, requiring 22.4 kcal of energy.
 Thus, with 31.2 kcal of available energy, it is clear that the proton gradient generated by electron transport contains sufficient energy to drive normal ATP synthesis.
-Electrons from succinate have about ⅔ the energy of NADH electrons: they generate PMFs that are about ⅔ as great as NADH electrons and lead to the synthesis of only 2 moles of ATP per mole of succinate oxidized.back to the top
+Electrons from FADH2 (e.g. succinate oxidation) have about ⅔ the energy of NADH electrons: they generate PMFs that are about ⅔ as great as NADH electrons and lead to the synthesis of only two (precise measurements demonstrate that it is approximately 1.5) moles of ATP per mole of succinate oxidized.
+The total energy abvailable in the electrons carried by NADH and FADH2 is not utilized for the synthesis of ATP with the residual energy being released as heat.
+This heat energy from oxidative metabolism is what ensures that warm blooded animals, such as humans, remain at the same internal temperature, regardless of the external temperature.back to the top

 Since electron transport is directly coupled to proton translocation, the flow of electrons through the electron transport system is regulated by the magnitude of the PMF.
 The higher the PMF, the lower the rate of electron transport, and vice versa.
 Under resting conditions, with a high cell energy charge, the demand for new synthesis of ATP is limited and, although the PMF is high, flow of protons back into the mitochondria through ATP synthase is minimal.
 When energy demands are increased, such as during vigorous muscle activity, cytosolic ADP rises and is exchanged with intramitochondrial ATP via the transmembrane adenine nucleotide carrier ADP/ATP translocase.
 Increased intramitochondrial concentrations of ADP cause the PMF to become discharged as protons pour through ATP synthase, regenerating the ATP pool.
 Thus, while the rate of electron transport is dependent on the PMF, the magnitude of the PMF at any moment simply reflects the energy charge of the cell.
 In turn the energy charge, or more precisely ADP concentration, normally determines the rate of electron transport by mass action principles.
 The rate of electron transport is usually measured by assaying the rate of oxygen consumption and is referred to as the cellular respiratory rate.
 The respiratory rate is known as the state 4 rate when the energy charge is high, the concentration of ADP is low, and electron transport is limited by ADP.
 When ADP levels rise and inorganic phosphate is available, the flow of protons through ATP synthase is elevated and higher rates of electron transport are observed; the resultant respiratory rate is known as the state 3 rate.
 Thus, under physiological conditions mitochondrial respiratory activity cycles between state 3 and state 4 rates.back to the top